-NOTES TO THE CONDENSED INTERIM FINANCIAL STATEMENTS May 31, 2023 (Expressed in Canadian dollars) (Unaudited)
+NOTES TO THE CONDENSED INTERIM FINANCIAL STATEMENTS August 31, 2023 (Expressed in Canadian dollars) (Unaudited)

-Company does not pay out dividends.
+In order to facilitate the management of its capital requirements, the Company prepares expenditure budgets that are updated as necessary depending on various factors, including successful capital deployment and general industry conditions.
+In order to maximize ongoing exploration efforts, the Company does not pay out dividends.
 The Company's investment policy is to keep its cash on deposit in an interest bearing Canadian chartered bank account.